manibomma/nodeJs/MessagingApp/README.txt

 jQuery http get request :
     $.get('http://localhost:3000/messages', (data) => {
         console.log(data)
     })

-Used Postman to validate POST service endpoint.

     param 1 : URL
     param 2 : callback that provides us with data

+ Used Postman to validate POST service endpoint.

+ Express has no build-in support to parse the body,